prabhavk/woodman/README.md

 out: prefix used for naming output files.
 Default prefix is mstbackbone_output

-root_supertree: Choose whether or not to root the supertree under the GMM via EM
+root_supertree: Choose whether or not to root the supertree using the GMM via EM

 Output files: